nuts-foundation/irma-web-frontend/README.md

 We want to make embedding an IRMA disclosure flow in your website as simple as we can.
-We'll start with the required design elements that cover the different states of the flow, so we can connect those to the `irmajs` javascript implementation.
-We may later add a small javascript abstraction and add a dependency on `irmajs`, to make things even simpler.
+We'll start with the required design elements that cover the different states of the flow, so we can connect those to our own functional implementation.
+We may later add some Javascript to this package to make things even simpler.

 ## UX considerations